<img height="1" width="1" src="https://www.facebook.com/tr?id=737313050390762&amp;ev=PageView &amp;noscript=1">

-Automatically remind drivers when credentials are about to expire.
+Automatically remind drivers when records are about to expire.

-Driver notifications let DriverHub automatically email drivers before key credentials expire.
-The notification can include instructions for the driver to text an image of the updated document to your company text message inbox.
+Driver notifications let DriverHub automatically email drivers before key records expire.
+The notification includes instructions for the driver to text an image of the updated document to your company text message inbox.
 This reduces admin work and gives drivers more time on the road while you stay ahead of expiring records.

-When a credential that you have configured in Driver Notifications approaches its expiration date, DriverHub sends an email to the driver that includes the subject line and message you define.
-Drivers can reply by texting a photo of the updated credential to your company inbox.
+When a record configured in Driver Notifications is missing or expiring, and that record is required for a driver per their comply rules, DriverHub sends an email to that driver so that they can provide new documentation.
+Drivers can reply by texting a photo of the updated credential to the company text message inbox.

 When a driver texts in a credential, the following people are notified: